Rural Clinical Models for Health Promotion and Disease Prevention

 Adults 50-64: Community and Clinical Partnerships

-Organization(s): Centers for Disease Control and Prevention, American Medical Association, and AARP
+Organization(s): Centers for Disease Control and Prevention, American Medical Association,

 Community Health Workers